 ENCOURAGING INTEGRITY.
 We all want our kids (and coworkers) to be fair, honest, conscientious and caring.
 We want them to believe in the future, and this requires taking the long view.
 Rome wasn't built in a day.
 Kids don't grow up overnight.
-And everything important takes times-both at home and at the workplace. $\blacklozenge$
+And everything important takes times-both at home and at the workplace.

-Susan Ginsberg EdD, Executive Editor of Work Editor & Publisher of Work & Family Life, is President & Family Life, was Associate of the Families and Work Dean at Bank Street College.
-She is the author of "Family Institute, a researcher on Wisdom: The 2000 Most national and international studies, and author of more Important Things Ever Said than 40 books and reports about Parenting, Children and Family Life" (Columbia including "Mind in the Making" (HarperCollins).
-University Press).
+Ellen Galinsky, MS, Executive Editor of Work 8- Family Life, is President of the Families and Work Institute, a researcher on national and international studies, and author of more than 40 books and reports including "Mind in the Making" (HarperCollins).